Hassan al-Shirazi: Death

-On Friday, 2 May, 1980, al-Shirazi was on his way to Borj El Brajneh to attend the funeral of Muhammad-Baqer al-Sadr, who was assassinated in Iraq at the hands of the Baathists along with his sister, Bint al-Huda. al-Shirazi was in a taxi, and then two cars showed up on either side of the taxi, allegedly carrying Baathist intelligence officers, who sprayed the taxi with bullets.
+On Friday, 2 May 1980, al-Shirazi was on his way to Borj El Brajneh to attend the funeral of Muhammad Baqir al-Sadr, who was assassinated in Iraq at the hands of the Baathists along with his sister, Bint al-Huda.
+Al-Shirazi was in a taxi, and then two cars showed up on either side of the taxi, allegedly carrying Baathist intelligence officers, who sprayed the taxi with bullets.
 Thirteen bullets hit al-Shirazi, mostly in his head, killing him.

 His corpse was transferred to Qom, Iran, where Ayatollah Marashi Najafi led the funeral prayers, and al-Shirazi's body rested in the Fatima Masumeh Shrine.